Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Challenges and Research Gaps

-\textbf{Risk, Resiliency, and Contingency Analysis.} Another underexplored dimension in CEMs is tail risk, i.e., low probability but high-impact events.
-However, these events are inherently data-poor, thus making it difficult for RO and DRO models to reliably capture the frequency and severity of extreme events.
-Although some studies incorporate extreme events \citep{Bennett2021_GTEP}, only a small share explicitly models risk tools such as CVaR and change constraint.
+\textbf{Risk, Resiliency, and Contingency Analysis.} Another underexplored dimension in CEMs is tail risk, i.e., low-probability but high-impact events {whose consequences can be highly asymmetric.} However, these events are inherently data-poor, thus making it difficult for RO and DRO models to reliably capture the frequency and severity of extreme events. {Within the current optimization paradigms, risk measures and constraints such as CVaR and chance constraints can make risk tolerance explicit.} Although some studies incorporate extreme events \citep{Bennett2021_GTEP}, only a small share explicitly employ such tools.
 The critical aspect of tail risk lies not in the initial extreme event per se, but in the chain of events it can trigger.
-Disruptions such as as wind-induced line failure can cause cascading impact throughout the energy systems, turning a localized disruption into systemic crises \citep{Xu2025_joule_survey, Sturmer2024_NE, Quiggin2021_Chatham_House}.
-Fig.~\ref{fig:tail-risk} illustrates such an impact in which a part of an energy network (e.g., power system) fails due to a tail event, which then turns other vital services dysfunctional.
-Texas power crisis during Winter Storm Uri exemplifies such a cascading failure; a cycle of gas shortage and constrained power generation led to severe power outage, which ultimately caused breakdown of heating sector, water treatment, and medical services \citep{Busby2021_cascading}.
-Evidence from climate risk assessments shows that ignoring tail risk not only understates potential losses but also overlooks their impact in shaping resilience across interdependent systems \citep{Quiggin2021_Chatham_House}.
+Disruptions such as as wind-induced line failure can cause cascading impact throughout the energy systems, turning a localized disruption into systemic crises \citep{Xu2025_joule_survey, Sturmer2024_NE, Quiggin2021_Chatham_House}. {Fig.~\ref{fig:tail-risk} presents this general propagation mechanism where a failure in one part of an energy network can disrupt other energy components and subsequently vital services.
+The Texas power crisis during Winter Storm Uri exemplifies this mechanism, as the interaction between gas shortages and constrained power generation contributed to severe power outages and disruption to heating, water, and medical services \citep{Busby2021_cascading}.
+Evidence from climate-risk assessments similarly shows that ignoring tail risk can understate losses and misrepresent resilience across interdependent systems \citep{Quiggin2021_Chatham_House}}.